Story at a glance:

 Sustainable design is more than a commitment at Yale; it’s a standard.
 The prestigious university required that all new construction and renovation project designs made on the campus meet LEED Gold status or higher from 2010 on.
 Fast-forward to 2022 and 27 LEED Gold building projects have been completed, with 14 more on the way.
 Yale is focused on creating a better environment while improving the health of people on-campus by integrating more access to natural light and using nontoxic materials in its designs.

 “We have a disclosure requirement for materials that have Red List ingredients so we can opt for those without, and our furniture standards specifically address chemicals of concern.
-We continue to investigate standards for healthy building materials,” said Ginger Chapman, director of the office of sustainability at Yale, in a previous article by gb&d.
+We continue to investigate standards for healthy building materials,” Ginger Chapman, director of the office of sustainability at Yale, told gb&d in a previous article.

 The Yale Science Building, which opened in 2019, received its LEED Gold certification in May 2022.
 The building was designed to meet LEED Gold standards with the inclusion of high-performance air distribution, heat recovery, a rooftop greenhouse, and an energy use target that cut energy consumption inn half.